skywall/nd013-c1-vision-starter/README.md

 ### Overall results & takeaways
 - [Tensorboard.dev](https://tensorboard.dev/experiment/5VDfqCrVS3OLLagPgf7igw/#scalars) - combined data from all experiments
-- Almost all models performs better (mAP & IOU) than reference
+- Almost all models perform better (mAP & IOU) than reference
 - Optimizers have different memory (RAM) requirements (Adam >>> Momentum)
 - Experiment 2 provided probably best model - best performance at almost every metric
+- All presented models show a tendency to overfitting at the last stage of training.
+I also made an experiment ([Tensorboard.dev](https://tensorboard.dev/experiment/P8tBx3w0SDaCgtrmY99yRQ/#scalars)) with an increased step count (40k) and as we can see, 25k step count is "sweet spot" between underfitting and overfitting.
 - Ideas for next experiments:
-  - Try to overfit network on smaller dataset.
-This gives us information if the architecture (& number of weights) is complex enough to be able to learn how to solve this task.
+  - Try to overfit the network on a smaller dataset.
+This gives us information if the architecture (and the number of weights) is complex enough to learn how to solve this task.
   - Increase step count.
 There is probably some capacity to reach better performance since loss function still declines, both on training and validation set, at 25k step mark.

 ![overall_precision](assets/experiments/overall_precision.png)